What are the 7 Types of Planning?

 Succession Planning

-Succession planning prepares an organization for leadership transitions by identifying, mentoring, and developing future leaders.
-It ensures continuity in key roles, particularly in executive or mission-critical positions.
+Succession planning enables an organization to prepare leadership changes by identifying, mentoring, and nurturing future leaders.
+It ensures the continuity of critical jobs, particularly executive or mission-critical jobs.

 Benefits: